 Participants shall bear their own costs

 Neither Caltrans nor Cal-ITP nor CARB will be liable for any expenses incurred, including the expenses associated with the cost of preparing responses to this Market Sounding.
-Participants will bear their own costs associated with or incurred through this Market Sounding process, including any costs arising out of or incurred in: (a) the preparation and issuance of this Market Sounding; (b) the preparation and making of a submission; or (c) any other activities related to this Market Sounding process.
+Participants will bear their own costs associated with or incurred through this Market Sounding process, including any costs arising out of or incurred in (a) the preparation and issuance of this Market Sounding, (b) the preparation and making of a submission, or (c) any other activities related to this Market Sounding process.

 Disclosure of information

 The participants hereby agree that information provided in its submission may be disclosed by Caltrans and CARB where required by law, order of a court, or tribunal.
-Caltrans and CARB intends to publicize a relevant summary of the results of the market sounding.
-The participants are advised that Caltrans and CARB may be required to disclose all, a part or parts of a participant’s submission pursuant to the California Public Records Act.
+Caltrans and CARB intend to publicize a relevant summary of the results of the Market Sounding.
+The participants are advised that Caltrans and CARB may be required to disclose all, part, or parts of a participant’s submission pursuant to the California Public Records Act.

 Confidentiality

-Caltrans and CARB may share summarized results of this market sounding with state, joint powers, and federal funding partners, and may use the results to create a future Request for Proposals (RFP) to procure software, hardware, and/or services.
-We reserve the right to make public summarized versions of any information provided in response to this market sounding without identifying the Respondent(s) involved.
+Caltrans and CARB may share summarized results of this Market Sounding with state, joint powers, and federal funding partners and may use the results to create a future Request for Proposals (RFP) to procure software, hardware, and/or services.
+We reserve the right to make public summarized versions of any information provided in response to this Market Sounding without identifying the respondent(s) involved.

-Appendix A: Response Format
+Appendix A: Response format

 A-1 Instructions

-1. Maintain question numbering and limit your overall response to twenty (20) pages (no less than 11-point font) excluding A-2 Background Information.
-Please note that you are not required to answer all questions and we ask you to give extended answers to those questions where you believe your expertise is most relevant.
+1. Maintain question numbering and limit your overall response to twenty (20) pages (no less than 11-point font), excluding A-2 Background Information.
+Please note that you are not required to answer all questions, and we ask you to give extended answers to those questions where you believe your expertise is most relevant.

 2. Caltrans and CARB may use the information collected through this Market Sounding for the purposes of redefining hypotheses and determining potential next steps.
 In making its submission, the respondent agrees to the use of the information provided as contemplated herein.